 Penang, despite having an overwhelming Hokkien/Fujianese-Chinese population, has a world-famous street food scene that is traditionally dominated by the Teochew-Chinese (潮州人), also known as Chiuchow people (in Cantonese), Chaozhou (Mandarin), and Taechiu (in Thailand).
 The Teochews are the dominant Chinese dialect group in Thailand, Vietnam, Cambodia and Laos, and is the second-largest Chinese dialect group behind the Hokkiens/Fujianese in Malaysia and Singapore.

 Many of Penang’s famous hawker foods are of Teochew origin: char koay teow, koay teow th’ng, koay chiap, oh chien, char koay kak, orh koay, chye kueh, even the Penang asam laksa and curry mee were started by the Teochews.
-The Teochews favour koay teow - flat white rice noodles - which they use in most of their noodle dishes, whereas the Hokkiens use their yellow wheat noodles or Hokkien mee.
+The Teochews favour koay teow - flat white rice noodles - which they use in most of their noodle dishes, whereas the Hokkiens have their yellow wheat noodles or Hokkien mee.

 There is a famous Chinese saying in Malaysia when it comes to eating out - one should go for “Teochew koay teow, Hokkien mee and Hailam kopi”, i.e. the Teochews are good for their koay teow noodles, the Hokkiens for their yellow noodles, and the Hainanese for their coffee.